-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer.
+Use the menu to see other pages.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of cancer.
+This section tells you the treatments that are the standard of care for this type of cancer.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
+When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Your doctor can help you consider all your treatment options.
 To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 During photodynamic therapy, a light-sensitive substance is injected into the lesion.
 This substance remains in the cancerous cells longer than the healthy cells.
 A laser is then directed at the lesion to destroy the cancerous cells that have absorbed the light-sensitive substance.

-Radiation therapy uses high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy uses high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-It may also be given as a palliative treatment (care given to improve quality of life by treating the symptoms and side effects.
+It may also be given as a palliative treatment to improve quality of life by treating symptoms and side effects.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.

-Chemotherapy is the use of drugs to kill cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by ending the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.

-Learn more about chemotherapy and preparing for treatment.
+Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

 Getting care for symptoms and side effects

 Cancer and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
+In addition to treatments intended to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the cancer at the same time that they receive treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+People often receive treatment for the cancer at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in the treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 Widespread (disseminated) Kaposi sarcoma

 A remission is when cancer cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or being “NED.”

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the cancer will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as surgery, chemotherapy, and radiation therapy), but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your doctor will talk about your treatment options.
+Often the treatment plan will include the treatments described above, such as antiretroviral treatment, surgery, chemotherapy, radiation therapy, and immunotherapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

 If treatment doesn’t work

 Recovery from cancer is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal cancer.
+If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and this is difficult to discuss for many people.
+This diagnosis is stressful, and for many people, advanced cancer is difficult to discuss.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

-Patients who have advanced cancer and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
+Patients who have advanced cancer and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
-Learn more about grief and bereavement.
+Learn more about grief and loss.